 Numerous international instruments and regional blocks have emerged since the adoption of the Tourism White Paper of 1996.
-Tourism Ministers from the G20 countries focus on the role of Tourism in stimulating the global economy.
+Tourism Ministers from the G20 Countries focus on the role of tourism in stimulating the global economy.
 This is done through dialogue and the exchange of knowledge and best practices within these countries.
 South Africa has been a critical player in the forum.
 BRICS (Brazil, Russia, India, China and South Africa) was established a decade after the 1996 Tourism White Paper (RSA joined in 2010) with the intention of expanding multilateral cooperation.
-BRICS identified the potential of Tourism contribution to the economies of these five countries and established the BRICS Tourism Working Stream to align Tourism activities within the Forum.
+BRICS identified the potential of tourism contribution to the economies of these five countries and established the BRICS Tourism Working Stream to align tourism activities within the forum.
+New members have joined the group and is currently referred to as BRICS+.
+There is also an association of countries bordering the Indian Ocean that are promoting regional integration and sustainable development inclusive of tourism commonly referred to as IORA (the Indian Ocean Rim Association).

-The Department has signed numerous bilateral agreements with other countries, particularly in the African continent, on Tourism cooperation.
-Areas of cooperation range from heritage and cultural Tourism, Tourism investment, research and planning, marketing, quality assurance, human resource development, to sustainable Tourism development.
+The Department of Tourism has signed numerous bilateral agreements with other countries, particularly in the African Continent, on tourism cooperation.
+Areas of cooperation range from heritage and cultural tourism, tourism investment, research and planning, marketing, quality assurance, human resource development, to sustainable tourism development.

 South Africa signed and ratified the agreement that established the African Continental Free Trade Area (AfCFTA), which came into effect in May 2019.
-As the first phase, negotiations in the five priority services sectors (business, financial, communication, transport, and Tourism services) commenced.
-South Africa resolved to extend its existing General Agreement on Trade in Services (GATS) commitments to the AfCFTA that the initial offer should extend to commitments undertaken in the Southern African Development Community (SADC).
-The free trade area provides opportunities for the Tourism sector to access more business opportunities in the continent.
+As the first phase, negotiations in the five priority services sectors (business, financial, communication, transport, and tourism services) commenced.
+South Africa resolved to extend its existing General Agreement on Trade in Services (GATS) commitments to the AfCFTA that the initial offer should extend to commitments undertaken in SADC.
+The free trade area provides opportunities for the tourism sector to access more business opportunities in the continent.

-Regionally, SADC has developed a Tourism Programme 2020-2030, which serves as a roadmap to guide and coordinate sustainable Tourism development in the region.
-The tourism programme is aligned with the African Union's Agenda 2063 which is a framework for socioeconomic transformation of the continent.
-The SADC programme seeks to facilitate the removal of barriers to:
+Regionally, SADC has developed a Tourism Programme 2020-2030, which serves as a roadmap to guide and coordinate sustainable tourism development in the region.
+The tourism programme is aligned with the African Union's Agenda 2063 which is a framework for socio-economic transformation of the continent.
+The SADC Programme seeks to facilitate the removal of barriers to:

-- Tourism development and growth in the region and to stimulate visitor movement; - Improving Tourism reputation and the image of the region; - Developing tourism in Transfrontier Conservation Areas; - Improving the quality of the visitor experience and satisfaction and maximise Tourism partnerships and collaboration.
+- Tourism development and growth in the region and to stimulate visitor movement; - Improving tourism reputation and the image of the region; - Developing tourism in TFCAs; and - Improving the quality of the visitor experience and satisfaction and maximise tourism partnerships and collaboration.

 Despite these developments, the South African tourism sector is yet to articulate its international relations approach for both multilateral and bilateral level.
-The sector has not Africa Strategy to inform its positions on tourism issues within the African Continent and the World.
+The sector also does not have an international relations' strategy to inform its positions on tourism issues within the African continent and the world.

-No clear articulation of South Africa's Tourism international relations approach at bilateral and multilateral levels (e.g. Africa strategy) resulting in:
+No clear articulation of South Africa's tourism international relations approach at bilateral and multilateral levels (e.g. Africa strategy) resulting in:

-Limited use of Tourism diplomacy to drive the country's Tourism economic aspirations.
+• Limited use of tourism diplomacy to drive the country's tourism economic aspirations.